johan-backstrom/data-cow/README.md

 This allows the user of our SimplePersonCreator to create an object that suits his/her needs.
 In the following example we create a random object with the attributes relevant to the test specified.
 If we change the information model in a way that is not relevant to this test, it is is completely unaffected.

-Compare this to the
+Compare this to keeping test data for the entire model in something like an xml file or sql-script where every change to the model will affect every script.

 ```java
 public class PersonTest{